 Enjoy Figs for Dessert

-Figs should be one of your favorite fruits, and if they aren’t, you’re about to be convinced.
+Figs should be one of your favorite fruits, and if they aren't, you're about to be convinced.
 Besides for being scrumptiously sweet, munching on four of these purple orbs pack in almost 8 grams of… you guessed it… fiber.
-Plus, they’re a superb source of anemia-fighting iron, and they’re rich in antioxidants as well as help stabilize blood sugar and triglyceride levels.
+Plus, they're a superb source of anemia-fighting iron, and they're rich in antioxidants as well as help stabilize blood sugar and triglyceride levels.
 Always choose fresh over dried figs since the latter contain more sugar.
-Like you see above, we like pairing our figs with some protein-heavy Greek yogurt—or ricotta—on Ezekiel bread to help slow down your body’s digestion of the figs’ sugar.
-Find out the 15 Reasons People Are Obsessed with Ezekiel Bread!
+Like you see above, we like pairing our figs with some protein-heavy Greek yogurt—or ricotta—on Ezekiel bread to help slow down your body's digestion of the figs' sugar.

 Whip Up a Pot of Split Pea Soup